Rules of Registration

 Rules of Registration - the rules governing the Registration of this Service.

 Scope of Registration ‐ those activities undertaken by the Client which are audited by AAC representatives and specified (or will be specified) on the certificate.
 The scope of Registration also includes all premises and standards included on a certificate issued by AAC.

 AAC does not and will not offer consultancy or conduct internal audits.

 AAC does not and will not certify another certification body for its management systems certification activities.

-Observer - person who accompanies the audit team but does not act as an auditor.
-An observer can be a member of the auditee, a regulator UKAS or other interested party.
-In addition a technical expert may accompany an auditor but does not act as an auditor in the audit team unless qualified to do so.
+Observer - a person who accompanies the audit team but does not act as an auditor.
+An observer can be a member of the auditee, a regulator UKAS or another interested party.
+In addition, a technical expert may accompany an auditor but does not act as an auditor in the audit team unless qualified to do so.

 Presence of Observers, Technical experts etc

 It is a condition of clients applying for and maintaining certification that, where applicable, they make provision and accommodate the presence of observers etc. when required to do so.

 On receiving an initial enquiry and completed application, AAC will review this information and issue a quotation detailing assessment costs and durations.
 This may be followed by a telephone call to answer any questions and confirm the customer’s intention to proceed.
 Customers will be required to submit a signed application form when proceeding with their application for assessment.